moabdrabou/OnceHuman-Builds/README.md

 ## 📦 Deployment

-The app is deployed on **Vercel** (recommended for Next.js).
-Simply connect the GitHub repository to a Vercel project and set the following environment variables in the Vercel dashboard:
+Build and deploy the app to any Node.js-compatible host.
+Set the following environment variables on your platform:

 | Variable | Description |
 |----------|-------------|
 | `NEXT_PUBLIC_SUPABASE_URL` | Your Supabase project URL |
 | `NEXT_PUBLIC_SUPABASE_ANON_KEY` | Your Supabase anonymous/public key |

-Vercel will auto-detect the Next.js framework and deploy on every push to `main`.
+Run `npm run build && npm start` to serve the production build.

 ---